groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/MVVM.md

 }
 ```

-The SwifUI environment only applies to view hierarchies, and does not rely on any global or shared DI container.
+The SwiftUI environment only applies to view hierarchies, and does not rely on any global or shared DI container.
 It can't mess with other parts of the application:

 ```swift
 var body: some View {